Andreas-Garcia/git-worktree-scripts/README.md

 This repository provides a set of reusable bash scripts that simplify git worktree management.
 Instead of manually creating worktrees, switching branches, and managing multiple working directories, these scripts automate the entire workflow:

-- **Create worktrees** from the main branch with automatic editor opening
+- **Create worktrees** with automatic base branch detection (supports both light and strict git flow)
 - **Open existing worktrees** interactively from a list
 - **Remove worktrees** safely with merge detection and branch cleanup
 - **Cross-platform support** for macOS, Linux, and Windows